Mikezz1/NewsRecommendations/README.md

 # News Recommendation

-Implementation of NRMS model for MIND dataset.
+Implementation and modification of NRMS model for MIND dataset.
+Props to yflyl613 for initial implementation.

 ### Requirements